 6. Nanhi Kali

 Nanhi Kali is an Indian non-governmental organization that supports education for underprivileged girls in India.
-Founded by Anand Mahindra in 1996, it is jointly managed by Naandi Foundation and KC Mahindra Education Trust, part of the Mahindra Group’s corporate social responsibilities.
+Founded by Anand Mahindra in 1996, it is jointly managed by the Naandi Foundation and KC Mahindra Education Trust, part of the Mahindra Group’s corporate social responsibilities.
 Project Nani Kali educated girls and women positively to influence India in the long run.
 In an interview, the chairman of the non-profit organisation, Sheetal Mehta, told the Daily News and Analysis that “we wanted to create global awareness about the plight of young girls in the country who are denied their basic rights.”

 Name | Nanhi Kali |